 We also offer a subacute program, which is a step between acute hospitalization and the residential program at our facility.
 Our subacute program provides specialized care for adolescents ages 13-17 who are suffering from mental illnesses, such as depression and anxiety.
 The goal of this program is to help them regulate their emotions, adapt to social situations, and control certain behaviors so that they can step down to a lower level of care.
 Most adolescents transition to the next step in their healing process within 30-90 days of admission.

 Sometimes the effects of a behavioral health condition might not be intense enough to warrant acute care but keep a child or adolescent from performing at their best.
 When this happens, they may benefit from longer-term care.
 Our facility in Springfield, Missouri, offers clinically excellent outpatient services for young people.

-Our residential treatment program serves children and adolescents ages 6-17 who are struggling with a wide range of mental health and substance use concerns.
+Our residential treatment program serves children and adolescents ages 6-17 who are struggling with a wide range of mental health concerns.
 Many of the children and adolescents we support have also been exposed to conflicts within their families or suffered abuse.
 The goal of this program is to ensure their successful transition back home or to a lower level of care.
 Though this depends on their individual progress, most adolescents participate in our residential program for an average of three to six months.
 Residents may also attend school at Lakeland Regional School during their stay in this program.